stashed/docs/docs/addons/etcd/etcd/index.md

 ## Prepare Etcd

-In this section, we are going to deploy an Etcd database cluster.
+In this section, we are going to deploy an Etcd cluster.
 Then, we will insert some sample data into it.

 ### Deploy Etcd

-At first, let's deploy an Etcd database cluster.
-Here, we will use a statefulset and a service for deploying an Etcd database cluster consisting of three members.
-The service is used for handling peer communications and client requests.
+At first, let's deploy an Etcd cluster.
+Here, we will use a StatefulSet and a Service for deploying an Etcd cluster consisting of three members.
+The Service is used for handling peer communications and client requests of the Etcd cluster.

-Let's deploy an Etcd database cluster named `etcd` using a statefulset and a service  from the YAML manifest as below,
+Let's deploy an Etcd cluster named `etcd` using a StatefulSet and a Service from the YAML manifest as below,

 ```yaml
 apiVersion: v1